How to Safely Store Bullion

 2nd) Then we will discuss bank safe deposit do’s and don’ts.

 3rd) We will discuss setting up a direct segregated account with secure logistics providers (no middlemen) which we regard as the safest bullion vaulting methodology for bullion buyers and owners.

-A mixture of all three and or a reliance on one or two options is dependent on one’s bullion ownership size (cost effectiveness) and risk concerns (local, geopolitical, etc.).
+A mixture of all three and or reliance on one or two options is dependent on one’s bullion ownership size (cost-effectiveness) and risk concerns (local, geopolitical, etc.).

-Finally we will discuss best practices for legals living wills and chain of custody protocols for any large bullion holders in case father time comes all of a sudden
+Finally, we will discuss best practices for legal living wills and chain of custody protocols for any large bullion holders in case father time comes all of a sudden